Lilydale, MN Demographics

 A map of Lilydale's Population by Race

-Of the 913 places in Minnesota, Lilydale is the 393rd most populous.
+Lilydale is ranked the 407th most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lilydale was ranked the 393rd most populous place in the 2020 Census.

 Lilydale's White Population